-During the year, the Committee has, amongst other things, reviewed succession planning arrangements and the skills requirements of the Boards and Committees, overseen the appointment of the new Group Chief Executive Officer, appointment and the reappointment of Board Members, review of Board and Committee remuneration in consideration of the independent external benchmarking report, approval of Executive remuneration and appointments.
+During the year, the Committee has, amongst other things, reviewed succession planning arrangements and the skills requirements of the Boards and Committees, overseen the appointment of the new Group Chief

+Executive Officer, appointment and the reappointment of Board Members, review of Board and Committee remuneration in consideration of the independent external benchmarking report, approval of Executive remuneration and appointments.

-A Board Diversity Policy is in place that the Board have been made in line with the recognises and embraces the benefits Board's commitment to increase female of having a diverse Board.
-A truly diverse representation to 33% by 2020.
-Current Board will include, and make good use of, female representation on Board is 25%. differences in the skills, regional and industry experience, background, race, gender and The Risk and Audit Committee is chaired by other qualities of Board Members.
-These a member of Board, who is not the Chair or Vice Chair of the Board.
-The Committee is differences will be considered in determining the optimum composition of Board and when required to meet at least four times a year. possible, should be balanced appropriately.
-However, it met seven times during the year.
+A Board Diversity Policy is in place that recognises and embraces the benefits of having a diverse Board.
+A truly diverse Board will include, and make good use of, differences in the skills, regional and industry experience, background, race, gender and other qualities of Board Members.
+These differences will be considered in determining the optimum composition of Board and when required to meet at least four times a year. possible, should be balanced appropriately.
 All Board appointments are made on merit, in the context of the skills and experience the Board as a whole requires to be effective.
 The Board recognises that diversity in respect to skills, knowledge and experience is represented on the Board, however other diverse characteristics should be better represented.
 Two female appointments to the Board have been made in line with the Board's commitment to increase female representation to 33% by 2020.
 Current female representation on Board is 25%.